CollectionBuilder/cb-docs/docs/theme/map.md

 map-base: Esri_WorldImagery
 ```

-**The fields below determine *map search* and *map cluster* features.
+**The fields below determine "map search" and "map cluster" features.
 For larger collections with many items at one spot, we recommend turning on the map-cluster option and turning off the map-search feature.**

 ### map-search:
 - Enables a user to search the map via the large magnifying glass on the top right.